leonardoalva98/leonardoalva98/README.md

 ## 👋

-I'm Leo — a Data Science student at BYU-Idaho (graduating April 2026) with a background in Industrial Engineering from Peru 🇵🇪.
+I'm Leo — a Data Science Bachelors with a background in Industrial Engineering from Peru 🇵🇪.
 I build data pipelines, dashboards, and predictive models to turn messy data into clear insights.
 💼 I'm looking for a data analyst / BI full time role in the Salt Lake City/South Jordan, UT area.

 ### What I work with